 The upkeep maintenance cost

-The upkeep maintenance cost of female Maltese is usually higher than males due to breeding challenges.
+Due to breeding challenges, the upkeep and maintenance cost of female Maltese is usually higher than that of males.
 Also, spaying a female dog is more expensive than neutering a male dog.

 Maltese Dog Life Expectancy: Male and Female

 Maltese females tend to live a bit longer than males.
-Usually, a female, in the same health as a male, will live about 1 year longer on average.
-The majority of differences in Maltese longevity seem to be due to the effects of spaying and neutering.
-Spaying or neutering a Maltese can promote a longer, happier, and healthier life.
+Usually, a female with the same health as a male will live about one year longer on average.
+Most differences in Maltese longevity seem to be due to the effects of spaying and neutering.
+Spaying or neutering a Maltese can promote a longer, happier, healthier life.

 Health Issues in Male and Female Maltese